bprathap104/Azure-3tier-app/README.md

 * Login to your Azure Cloud Provider
 * Select Billing Account under hamburger menu
-* Create a Billing Account For ex: in this project we created  used Yusuf Acoount billing
+* Create a Billing Account For ex: in this project we used Omar Acoount billing